OffchainLabs/arbitrum-docs/arbitrum-docs/build-decentralized-apps/arbitrum-vs-ethereum/02-block-numbers-and-time.md

 ---
-title: 'Block numbers and time'
+title: 'Block gas limit, numbers and time'
 sidebar_position: 2
-description: This concept page provides information about the differences between Arbitrum and Ethereum in terms of block numbers and timing, so developers can easily understand what to expect when deploying to Arbitrum
+description: This concept page provides information about the differences between Arbitrum and Ethereum in terms of block gas limit, numbers and timing, so developers can easily understand what to expect when deploying to Arbitrum
 author: dzgoldman
 target_audience: developers who want to build on Arbitrum
 content_type: concept